ddogdpsdl-army/DDOGD-GDPS/README.md

 ---

-### Usage FAQ
+### List FAQ

-How do I add levels to the list?
+How can I submit my level(s) to be placed on the list?

-- Use one of the provided template json files and modify the details to fill in the details accordingly.
-If there are any errors, the site will not load, or you will get a pop up saying which level isn't loading.
+- idk man give me some time and i'll give you instructions

 How do I add records to the list?